-If you’ve never paid them a visit, or haven’t got around to visiting one yet this season, there’s still lots of time to get out there and enjoy them this summer — just make sure to check the Parks Canada website to ensure that the campsites, parks, and trails you’re hoping to visit have been reopened following the height of the COVID-19 pandemic.
+If you’ve never paid them a visit, or haven’t got around to checking one out yet this season, there’s still lots of time to get out there and enjoy nature this summer — just make sure to check the Parks Canada website to ensure that the campsites, parks, and trails you’re hoping to visit have been reopened following the height of the COVID-19 pandemic.

 For your own safety, please make sure you are prepared before heading out on your next adventure.
 Information on how to prepare for your trip and stay safe while on your hike is available from Albertaparks.ca, Parks Canada, and AdventureSmart.

 When railway workers came across a thermal hot spring back in 1885, it wasn’t long before Banff became the first national park in Canada.

 There are more than 1,600 km of maintained trails that can be explored on foot, by bike, or on horseback.
 When you add that to the hot springs and some of the best skiing in the world, Banff is a perfect year-round getaway.

 The best part?
 At 127 km away from Calgary, it’s basically on our back step.

 During Banff’s peak season from June to September, there are well over 2,000 campsites in 14 campgrounds that offer a variety of amenities.

 Costs for camping vary between campgrounds and range from $15.70 per night to $120 per night.